weston-bailey/weston-bailey/README.md

 This is place full of things I made, things I think are neat and also lots of retired lessons and already taught code-alongs.

+If you are a former student are wondering where some class code went, I moved lesson to [to this org](https://github.com/ga-sei-lessons).

 <!--
 **weston-bailey/weston-bailey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.